uesseu/ninwavelets/README.md

 Making wavelets is not so slow and memorizing wavelets may takes big memory.
 And so, optionally, you can skip memorizing.

+When you make an instance, use keyword argument, named 'cache_limit'.
+If cache_limit is 0, it does not remember wavelets.
+If cache_limit is 10, it remebmers 10 wavelets.
+If cache_limit is None, it remembers all the wavelets until it will be deleted.

+Using cache becomes slow, if there is too many cache in the instance.
+Because, looking for cache in the instance takes long time, if there are many wavelets.
+Further more, it uses id, which is built in function of python.
+But in practical usage, it may be almost faster.
+Default value is 10.

 ## Why is it so fast?